 About the area

-Significant changes have shaped the character of the district over the last 150 years.
-Named Rome's Northern frontier the defensive Antonine wall was built, the remains of which can be seen in the grounds of Callender Rouse.
-Caliender Rouse, now a museum, is the focal point of 600 years of history and gives a real insight into the history of Scotland itself.
+Named Rome's Northern frontier the defensive Antonine wall was built, the remains of which can be seen in the grounds of Callendar House.
+Callendar House, a large ornate mansion of three storeys with towers and turrets, incorporates a 15th-century castle.
+It is now a museum, and the focal point of 600 years of Scottish history.

-Falkirk became regarded as the cradle of the industrial Revolution with the founding of the Carron Iron Works in 1759.
-Many iron foundries fed by coal minmg have been the hallmark of the area with evidence of their products throughout the world.
-These industries have now come to an end but provide a magnificent cultural heritage.
-Replaced by heautiffil parks, canal walks, restaurants and entertainment programmes during the year, the ethos of Falkirk is cosmopolitan with an eye to conservation but committed to the challenge of the 21st. century.
+Falkirk became regarded as the cradle of the industrial Revolution with the founding of the Carron Iron Works in 1759 famously known for their Carronades used by Nelson at the Battle of Trafalgar.
+Many iron foundries fed by coal minmg have been the hallmark of the area, however, these industries have come to an end.
+Now replaced by heautiful parks, canal walks, restaurants; with entertainment programmes throughout the year; the ethos of Falkirk is cosmopolitan with an eye to conservation but committed to the challenge of the 21st. century.

-Falkirk is home to the world renowned Falkirk Wheel, which links the Forth and Clyde canal with the Union canal.
+Four miles along the canal is the world- renowned Falkirk Wheel which links the Forth and Clyde canal with the Union canal.
 These canals differ in height by 35m and used to be linked by a series of 11 locks over a distance exceeding a mile.
 They are now linked by the world's only boat lift, a stunning visual and engineering feat, and an extremely popular visitor attraction.